Is Abir-Qesheth a Martial Art?

 For example, learning how to inflict physical damage on someone within a set group of parameters until they either give up or are counted out combined with breaks in the action is not the same as training for a situation where there are no parameters and no breaks.
 When there are no parameters every object in close range can be a potential weapon with no concern for the safety of the opponent.
 Further, when there are no parameters an attacker or a potential victim may have already arrived at the location of conflict with weapons or associates who are ready to assist at a moment's notice.
 The only concern in this scenario is escaping the conflict, preventing the opponent from further attack, and the legal ramifications of the conflict.

-This may mean applying joint locks in areas of the body off limits in competition and letting go until the attacker is completely out of the fight for good.
+This may mean applying joint locks in areas of the body off limits in competition and not letting go until the attacker is completely out of the fight for good.
+By inverse, it may be not holdig on to an attacker when doing so would be the self-defender in danger.
 This may mean a wide range of acts associated with the concepts of “fight or flight” i.e. fighting as a tool to survive or escape the conflict.
-It may mean knowing how to verbally diffuse escalation or even facing multiple armed opponents.
-It may mean knowing how to handle child-soldiers or having the know how to respond/react to being stabbed or shot.
+It may mean knowing how to verbally diffuse escalation or even evading multiple armed opponents while trying to escape.
+It may mean knowing how to handle child-soldiers or having the know how to medically respond/react to being stabbed or shot.
 It is also a must to know the laws of the location where a conflict is taking place because every strike, lock, or tactic may implicate one in court.
 It may be being prepared with some type of weapon or distance multiplier.
-Worst of all, this may mean ending a life or worse being spiritually in tune with one’s life if the attacker is successful.
+Worst of all, this may mean ending a life or worse being spiritually in tune with your life if the attacker is successful.

 It is for the above reasons, with all due respect to the martial arts community, that we state that instead of labeling Abir-Qesheth by the term “martial art(s)” Abir-Qesheth should be correctly categorized as: